Ladyfingers Recipe is an easy to make delicious, dainty cookie that is sometimes also called little

 Pipe batter onto paper in strips 3-4 1/2 inch long and 1 inch wide.

-Unless I am going to use this Ladyfingers Recipe for a special dessert as mentioned above, I make them about 3 inches long as you can see in the image.
+dessert as mentioned above, I make them about 3 inches long as you can

 These cookies are so light and tender, the longer size has a tendency to break in half easy through handling.